Family, Children & Education

 Childcare in the UK

-If you move to Britain with your kids or are planning to start a family during your expat years, childcare in the UK will become an essential topic.
+If you move to the United Kingdom with your kids or are planning to start a family during your expat years, childcare in the UK will become an essential topic.
 Depending on you and your spouse’s personal income, work permit status, and job situation, both parents may be working full-time or part-time.

 In this case, it is absolutely essential to understand how UK childcare works.
 The very little ones are usually looked after by their own parents.
-Instead of making arrangements for childcare in the UK, parents can take paid or unpaid leave from work.
+Instead of making arrangements for childcare, parents can take paid or unpaid leave from work.

 As a mom-to-be living and working in the UK, you are entitled to maternity leave.
 Your employment rights will be protected while you stay at home and devote yourself to childcare in the UK.
 This means, for example, that you are entitled to get your job back when your official maternity leave ends.
 You can only be made redundant for pressing business reasons, e.g. if an entire branch office is shut down and everyone is let go.